dafny-lang/dafny/docs/_includes/Types.md

 by the ``charToken`` nonterminal in the grammar.
 To write a single quote as a character literal, it is necessary to use an _escape sequence_.
 Escape sequences can also be used to write other characters.
-The supported escape sequences are as follows:
+The supported escape sequences are the following:

  escape sequence    | meaning
 --------------------|-------------------------------------------------------